 Fredericton is the capital of the Canadian province of New Brunswick.
 Located in eastern Canada, the city is on the Saint John River and is known for its Historic Garrison District, a British army base from the 18th century, and its galleries and artist studios.
 It is also a great place for those who enjoy the outdoors, as the river has excellent trails to walk or bike, and the water provides an excellent way to see the city, by canoe or kayak.
 Fredericton is also home to the Harvest Jazz and Blues Festival and a large number of craft breweries.
 There are so many wonderful things to do in New Brunswick, form enjoying the amazing sunset views to the best traditional cuisine all over the restaurants and pubs surrounding the city center.

-Recommended Stay: At least 2 nights Must See`s: Beaverbrook Art Gallery, Fredericton Region Museum, Odell Park, Gallery 78, Killarney Lake, Christ Church Cathedral and much more.
+Explore the Beaverbrook Art Gallery, Fredericton Region Museum, Odell Park, Gallery 78, Killarney Lake, Christ Church Cathedral and much more. -

 Saint John (New Brunswick)